wordpress-connector-for-mobilizon/connector-mobilizon/README.md

 # Connector for Mobilizon

-Connector for Mobilizon allows you to display the upcoming events of [Mobilizon](https://joinmobilizon.org/), which is a federated event listing platform.
+Connector for Mobilizon allows you to display the upcoming events of [Mobilizon](https://joinmobilizon.org/), which is a federated event listing platform, on your WordPress website.

 More details can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/connector-mobilizon/).